CrossCTF/crossctf.github.io/_posts/2013-05-23-Registration.md

 #### DISCLAIMER

 	We will be giving your contacts to the event sponsors if you choose to do so.
-	HOWEVER, If you and your team are not comfortable, do drop us a message or indicate during the registration!
+	HOWEVER, If you and your team are not comfortable with photography during the finals, do drop us a message or indicate during the registration!

 ### The winners will receive cash prizes.
 Winners will be decided based on final score earned by the end of the competition.